Patrick-Eiermann-Azinove/Connections-et-page-de-profile-en-Flask-Python/README.md

 ## To do

-- Create 2 connection pages
+- Create a login page and a profile page
 - Create a docker container whit mangoDB
 - Create a connection page whit and connect it to docker (Password don't need to be Crypted)
 - Display profile information like Name, Email and Phone number.